 Art and politics often go hand in hand.
-From portraits of generals from battles of old, to Shepard Fairey’s iconic Hope image to Picasso’s Guernica, art was used to push messages and viewpoints.
+From portraits of generals from battles of old, to Shepard Fairey’s iconic Hope image to Picasso’s Guernica, art has always been used to push messages and viewpoints.

-While one might assume that art related to the presidency of Donald Trump would have had an overt political agenda from its inception, that is, in fact, incorrect.
-For Diana Weymar, the creator of The Tiny Pricks Project, it was more a method of processing stress and emotional turmoil rather than an instrument of disseminating a particular message.
+While one might assume that art related to the presidency of Donald Trump would have had an overt political agenda from its inception, but that is, in fact, incorrect.
+For Diana Weymar, the creator of The Tiny Pricks Project, her work was more a method of processing stress and emotional turmoil rather than an instrument of disseminating a particular message.

 “It’s so political… If these were Obama’s quotes you probably wouldn’t be talking to me.
 Because I loved Obama and I don’t remember anything he said.
 And I hate Trump and I remember everything he said.”Diana Weymar